No Products in the Cart

 During hair loss, DHT (dihydrotestosterone) attaches to the hair follicles which leads to hair shrinkage and hair loss.
 During this process, DHT shortens the hair growth phase which makes the follicles become finer, shorter and more brittle.
 In the later stage of hair loss, this happens to an extent that the follicles do not complete the final growth phase whereby they break through the skin.

 Finasteride counteracts this process by inhibiting Type II 5α-reductase, an intracellular enzyme that converts testosterone into DHT.
 This inhibition prevents the build-up of DHT and prevents it from binding to the hair follicles.

 Take a Sons consultation to understand how Finasteride could work for you as part of our full treatment.

 The content provided in this article is not a substitute for professional medical diagnosis or treatment.
 You should not rely upon the information provided in this article for specific medical advice.
+Prior to starting any medication you should consult with your primary care provider if you are on any other medication to ensure that it is safe to do so and read the patient information leaflet, paying particular attention to potential side effects.
 If you have any questions or concerns, please talk to your doctor.